RandomStudent0/CSCI4320_GroupProject/README.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

---To make icons, buttons, switches, etc in the layouts folder not be on the top left even if you already dragged them.
+--To make icons, buttons, switches, etc in the layouts folder not be on the top left even if you already dragged them.--
 XML:
 To make sure the buttons are in the correct positions:
 ```xml